 - 1/16 teaspoon active dry yeast (basically a couple pinches)

 - about 20 organic raisins

 In a large pot, bring the water to a boil.

 While water boils, thinly slice the lemons.

-Let mixture sit until lukewarm, then add in the yeast and stir.
+Let mixture sit until lukewarm, then add in the honey and yeast and stir.